 - Did you buy something that simply isn’t right for you?

-In the first case, you’ll be happy with your bed in no time.
-I’ve got a few tips that’ll help you break in your bed so it’s more comfortable.
+In the first case, you should be happy with your bed in no time, and we’ve got a few tips that’ll help you break in your bed so it’s more comfortable.

 Making Your Firm Mattress Soft